We strive to create an environment that is structured enough to teach accountability for the consequences of choices,

 » Transportation provided

 Outpatient Chemical Dependency Treatment

-Outpatient chemical Treatment is available through the Community Addiction Recovery Enterprise (C.A.R.E.).
-This treatment is located on the grounds of this facility.
+Outpatient chemical Treatment is available through the Life Transformations.
+This treatment is located on the grounds of this facility, and can be individual or group.
 This is a ten week (50 hours) program.

 Click here to view and download documents.